mcrosson/keyboard/keyboards/zmk-config/notes.md

 # LEDs

 Generic behavior for led on/off via gpio (see pocket type / mdk personal sources for ideas)

+# Peripheral Over USB

+Figure out how to setup the code to allow the peripheral half of a board to work over USB

+Per Pete Johnson : Mostly build tweaks

 # Dyanmic Layer Actions